chinapedia/wikipedia.abstract.en/Page/Bishop.md

 As well as traditional diocesan bishops, many churches have a well-developed structure of church leadership that involves a number of layers of authority and responsibility.

 Patriarch:Patriarchs are the bishops who head certain ancient autocephalous or sui iuris churches, which are a collection of metropolitan sees or provinces.
 After the First Ecumenical Council at Nicea, the church structure was patterned after the administrative divisions of the Roman Empire wherein a metropolitan or bishop of a metropolis came to be the ecclesiastical head of a civil capital of a province or a metropolis.
 Whereas, the bishop of the larger administrative district, diocese, came to be called an exarch.
 In a few cases, a bishop came to preside over a number of dioceses, i.e., Rome, Antioch, and Alexandria.
 At the Fourth Ecumenical Council at Chalcedon in 451, Constantinople was given jurisdiction over three dioceses for the reason that the city was "the residence of the emperor and senate".
 Additionally, Jerusalem was recognized at the Council of Chalcedon as one of the major sees.
 In 692, the Quinisext Council formally recognized and ranked the sees of the Pentarchy in order of preeminence, at that time Rome, Constantinople, Alexandria, Antioch, and Jerusalem.
 In the Catholic Church, Patriarchs sometimes call their leaders _Catholicos_; the Patriarch of the Coptic Orthodox Church of Alexandria, Egypt, is called _Pope_, meaning 'Father'.
 While most patriarchs in the Eastern Catholic Churches have jurisdiction over a "ritual church" (a group or diocese of a particular Eastern tradition), all Latin Rite patriarchs, except for the Pope, have only honorary titles.
 In 2006, Pope Benedict XVI gave up the title of Patriarch of the West.
 The first recorded use of the title by a Roman Pope was by Theodore I in 620.
 However, early church documents, such as those of the First Council of Nicaea (325) had always listed the Pope of Rome first among the Ancient Patriarchs (first four, and later five: Rome, Constantinople, Alexandria, Antioch and Jerusalem—collectively referred to as the _Pentarchy_).
 Later, the heads of various national churches became Patriarchs, but they are ranked below the Pentarchy.
-Catholicos: Mitra5.jpgs of Christ, the Theotokos (Mary, Mother of God) and Forerunner (John the Baptist)]] Catholicoi are the heads of some of the Eastern Orthodox, Oriental Orthodox, and Eastern Rite Catholic sui iuris churches (notably the Armenian), roughly similar to a Patriarch (see above).
+Catholicos: s of Christ, the Theotokos (Mary, Mother of God) and Forerunner (John the Baptist)]] Catholicoi are the heads of some of the Eastern Orthodox, Oriental Orthodox, and Eastern Rite Catholic sui iuris churches (notably the Armenian), roughly similar to a Patriarch (see above).
 Primate:A primate is usually the bishop of the oldest church of a nation.
 Sometimes this carries jurisdiction over metropolitan bishops, but usually it is purely honorific.
 The primate of the Scottish Episcopal Church is chosen from among the diocesan bishops, and, while retaining diocesan responsibility, is called _Primus_.
 Presiding bishop or president bishop: These titles are often used for the head of a national Anglican church, but the title is not usually associated with a particular episcopal see like the title of a primate.
 Major archbishop:Major archbishops are the heads of some of the Eastern Catholic Churches.
 Their authority within their _sui juris_ church is equal to that of a patriarch, but they receive fewer ceremonial honors.
 Metropolitan bishop: A metropolitan bishop is an archbishop in charge of an ecclesiastical province, or group of dioceses, and in addition to having immediate jurisdiction over his own archdiocese, also exercises some oversight over the other dioceses within that province.
 Sometimes a metropolitan may also be the head of an autocephalous, _sui iuris_, or autonomous church when the number of adherents of that tradition are small.
 In the Latin Rite, metropolitans are always archbishops; in many Eastern churches, the title is "metropolitan," with some of these churches using "archbishop" as a separate office.
-Archbishop:Archbishop_William_Temple.jpg William Temple]] An archbishop is the bishop of an archdiocese.
+Archbishop: William Temple]] An archbishop is the bishop of an archdiocese.
 This is usually a prestigious diocese with an important place in local church history.
 In the Catholic Church, the title is purely honorific and carries no extra jurisdiction, though most archbishops are also metropolitan bishops, as above, and are always awarded a pallium.
 In most provinces of the Anglican Communion, however, an archbishop has metropolitical and primatial power.
 Suffragan bishop: A suffragan bishop is a bishop subordinate to a Metropolitan.
 In the Catholic Church this term is applied to all non-metropolitan bishops (that is, diocesan bishops of dioceses within a metropolitan's province, and auxiliary bishops).
 In the Anglican Communion, the term applies to a bishop who is a full-time assistant to a diocesan bishop: the Bishop of Warwick is suffragan to the Bishop of Coventry (the diocesan), though both live in Coventry.
 Area bishop: Some Anglican suffragans are given the responsibility for a geographical area within the diocese (for example, the Bishop of Stepney is an _area bishop_ within the Diocese of London).
 Titular bishop: A titular bishop is a bishop without a diocese.
 Rather, the bishop is head of a titular see, which is usually an ancient city that used to have a bishop, but, for some reason or other, does not have one now.
 Titular bishops often serve as auxiliary bishops.
 In the Ecumenical Patriarchate, bishops of modern dioceses are often given a titular see alongside their modern one (for example, the Archbishop of Thyateira _and_ Great Britain).